 Te Auraki (The Return)

 The Chief of Defence Force will report back to Government in early 2018 with a detailed plan and cost of the repatriations from Malaysia and Singapore.
-The report will also explore the option of extending the offer of repatriation to cover other service personnel and dependants buried overseas since 1955.
+The report will also explore the option of extending the offer of repatriation to cover other Service personnel and dependants buried in Fiji, American Samoa, the United Kingdom, and the Republic of Korea since 1955.

 We are committed to making sure that the repatriation is well managed and co-ordinated so the return of loved ones is conducted with respect and dignity.
 To that end we have established three principles that will feature in the management of Te Auraki.

-Second, there will be equality in the manner in which those who are buried abroad are repatriated.
-By equality, we mean that regardless of background, status, wealth, or cause of death everyone will be treated the same.
+2. There should be equality in the manner in which those who are interred abroad are repatriated; that is, equality regardless of background, status, wealth, or cause of death.